 Notice of proposed rulemaking (NPRM).

-The FAA proposes to establish two colored Federal airways, Amber-5 (A-5) and Amber-6 (A-6) in Alaska.
-The FAA is proposing this action to improve the management of air traffic operations in Alaska and enhance safety.
+This notice proposes to establish two colored Federal airways, Amber-5 (A-5) and Blue 1 (B-1), in Alaska.
+This action would add to the instrument flight rules (IFR) airway and route structure in Alaska.
+The FAA is taking this action to enhance safety and the management of aircraft operations in Alaska.

-An informal docket may also be examined during normal business hours at the office of the Regional Air Traffic Division.Start Further Info
+An informal docket may also be examined during normal business hours at the office of the Regional Air Traffic Division, Federal Aviation Administration, 222 West 7th Avenue, #14, Anchorage, AK 99533.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Ken McElroy, Airspace and Rules Division, ATA-400, Office of Air Traffic Airspace Management, Federal Aviation Administration, 800 Independence Avenue, SW., Washington, DC 20591; telephone: (202) 267-8783.End Further Info End Preamble Start Supplemental Information

 Interested parties are invited to participate in this proposed rulemaking by submitting such written data, views, or arguments as they may desire.
 Comments that provide the factual basis supporting the views and suggestions presented are particularly helpful in developing reasoned regulatory decisions on the proposal.
 Comments are specifically invited on the overall regulatory, aeronautical, economic, environmental, and energy-related aspects of the proposal.